College football scores: Top 25 rankings, results for Week 3

 - No. 21 BYU at No. 22 Army | Postponed

 There are three games involving ranked teams that have been postponed.
-Memphis vs. Houston, Virginia Tech vs. Virginia and BYU at Army have all been postponed to later dates which have not been scheduled yet.
+Memphis vs. Houston, Virginia Tech vs. Virginia and BYU at Army have all been postponed.

 RANKINGS: Associated Press Poll | Coaches Poll | How the AP poll works this season